 Our clients demand a sustainable story that is tangible and credible.
 Agrilink supports them to document, implement and meet their carbon, water, soil, energy, biodiversity and community policies and management plans.
 Together, we establish targets to improve and enhance the environment, and give our clients the tools to demonstrate their achievements.
 Agrilink also has an enduring involvement in the broader community and we devote considerable efforts to this arena.

-Agrilink Director Andrew Barber has been involved in agricultural engineering consultancy for 20 years.
+Agrilink Director Andrew Barber has been involved in agricultural engineering consultancy for over 20 years.
 A Winston Churchill Fellow, he has a BHort (tech) Hons from Massey University.

 Andrew has extensive experience in project managing complex multi-stakeholder projects.
 Among his successes is the Franklin Sustainability Project, which was launched in response to soil erosion.
 This initiative by outdoor vegetable growers encompassed a range of sustainability issues and achieved excellent results not the least of which were engaged growers driving and developing their own solutions, and a satisfied council and local community.
 The project also received an MfE Green Ribbon Award in 2000.
 He has also led the industry and MPI SFF project Don't Muddy the Waters, focusing on erosion and sediment control on horticultural land.
-One of his current responsibilities is managing the joint industry project Sustainable Vegetable Systems (SVS), focusing on nitrogen leaching and nutrient budgeting in outdoor vegetable production systems.
+One of his current responsibilities is managing the industry project Sustainable Vegetable Systems (SVS), focusing on nitrogen budgeting in outdoor vegetable production systems.

 Andrew has published multiple papers on a range of topics, including the widely publicised Food Miles report in 2008.